pnnl/GeoCLUSTER/README.md

 1. A large but compressed, **precomputed HDF5 database of over 2.5 million simulation runs**.
 The HDF5 database represents the **below-ground** thermal–hydraulic response of the reservoir–well system (i.e., outlet temperature and pressure versus time) and it is combined with an **above-ground plant** and **economic model**.
 It uses simple function calls and object construction methods to allow for rapid interpolation and data parsing on the HDF5 dataset (packages: *scipy*, *CoolProp*, *h5py*, *numpy*).
 Furthermore, all data are preloaded by the application to speed up computations while interactive callbacks streamline its visuals (packages: *dash*, *plotly*).
 Notably, chunking the HDF5 database recently reduced the application’s memory usage by 97% (6.5 GB to 200 MB).

 2. On-the-fly simulations computed by a simulator model, the Slender Body Theory (SBT) v1.0 and v2.0 models, for approximating heat production and profiling pressure over time. **This simulator allows users to create scenarios that were not originally included in the HDF5 database**.
 For example, users can simulate for depths deeper than 5 km and geothermal gradients larger than 70°C/km, which were originally upper limits in the HDF5 database.
 And this also includes adding more parameters that users can edit like Rock Specific Heat Capacity and Rock Density.
-Notably, a recent spare matrix solution ensures that the application's CPU usage remains below 4%.
-Similar to the HDF5 database, the outputs of the simulator model is combined with the **same above-ground plant** and **economic model**.
+Notably, a recent sparse matrix solution ensures that the application's CPU usage remains below 4%.
+Similar to the HDF5 database, the outputs of the simulator model are combined with the **same above-ground plant** and **economic model**.

-Users can explore scenarios on *GeoCLUSTER* through several methods: 1) toggling between the heat-exchanger designs, working fluids, and end-use, 2) optimizing power output and economic competitiveness by clicking on the scenario buttons, 3) moving easy-to-use parameter sliders, and 4) visualizing simultaneous graphics and downloading its data.
+Users can explore scenarios on *GeoCLUSTER* through several methods: 1) toggling between the heat-exchanger designs, working fluids, and end-use, 2) optimizing power output and economic competitiveness by clicking on the scenario buttons, 3) moving easy-to-use parameter sliders, and 4) visualizing simultaneous graphics and downloading their data.
 For example, when a user creates a scenario, the entire application will update to display subsurface and economic results linearly over time, contour representations between a parameter and mass flow rate, and summary tables of fixed and interactive parameter values and their results.
 A user can then save their scenario by downloading the summary tables and results into a multi-tabbed Excel file.

 ![](https://img.shields.io/badge/GeoCLUSTER_V1.0-Database-darkgrey)
 ![](https://img.shields.io/badge/GeoCLUSTERV_2.0-Simulator-darkgrey)